open/close all folders

 - If you fail the quicktime events, the original accountant will complain that's you're "making a mockery of the Hyperion finger-gun tradition," realize you're not actually Vasquez, and then all the accountants will draw real guns and shoot Rhys.

 - At the end of the fake gunfight, there's a Hyperion janitor looking at the whole thing and shaking his head in annoyance.
-Also, during the entire fight, that one Hyperion guy is still walking around in the background making his phone call, oblivious.
+Also, during the entire fight, that one Hyperion guy is still walking around in the background making his phone call, stepping over one of the "corpses".

 - The fact the whole fight is a company tradition implies that this happens regularly.